Really, really want to get away from it all? Try visiting one of world’s most remote islands!

 Nicknamed ‘The Valley Isle’ due to the great valley that lies between its two major volcanoes, Maui is famous for its natural beauty.
 Whether you prefer to delve into the unique local culture or go in search of off-the-beaten-path adventures, there are lots of unique and eye-opening ways to spend your time in here.

-A popular honeymooning destination, this romantic island is the perfect place to soak up the sun on the sparkling sands of Kaanapali Beach, inhale the fragrant fields of the island’s many lavender farms, or take a gastronomic tour by staying at one of the many B&Bs situated on local organic farms.
+A popular honeymooning destination, this romantic island is the perfect place to soak up the sun on the sparkling sands of Kaanapali Beach, perhaps staying at the Kaanapali Alii resort, inhale the fragrant fields of the island’s many lavender farms, or take a gastronomic tour by staying at one of the many B&Bs situated on local organic farms.

 Outdoor enthusiasts will love hiking in the lush Iao Valley and discovering the rich flora and fauna thriving in Haleakala National Park.